lobophf/guessMyNumber/README.md

-**Guess my Number** is a game made for you to play in your free time.
+**Guess my Number** is a free game made to spend your free time.
 The rules are simple:

 -  The player tries guessing a number between 1 and 20.
 - If the guessed value is correct, the player wins the game.
 If not, the player can try again while the score is great than 0.